nginx/unit-docs/source/howto/docker.rst

 Earlier, Unit had a :samp:`-full` Docker image with modules for all supported languages, but it was discontinued with version 1.22.0.
-If you still need a multilanguage image, use the following :file:`Dockerfile` template:
+If you still need a multilanguage image, use the following :file:`Dockerfile` template that starts with the minimal Unit image based on :ref:`Debian 11 <installation-debian-11>` and installs official language module packages:

 .. subs-code-block:: docker